 Sure, it’s not officially tax season… yet.
-However, implementing these 5 tax strategies before the end of the year will help you optimize your taxable income while you still can and give you a head start in 2021.
+However, implementing these 5 tax strategies before the end of the year will help you optimize your taxable income while you still can and give you a head start on the year ahead.

 Consider a Roth conversion